LightJason/lightjason.github.io/content/terminal.md

 For resetting and/or start typing there exists a single Hugo shortcode with two arguments

 1. DOM-ID of the terminal tag (see above)
-2. HTML code between the link tags, should be a plain text normaly
+2. HTML code between the link tags, should be a plain text normally

 {{< terminalreset "test" "start / reset terminal typing" >}}